 - Vocabulary and phrases to complain, protest, assert self and generally relate problems or what has gone wrong for an individual.
-Adults often use this page in the group book to reference what a child is communicating informally through vocalisation, gesture or facial expression, i.e. "I think you're saying that SOMETHING'S WRONG". - As some complaining vocabulary is located in the I DON'T LIKE THIS section of this PODD, there is a link on page 05b to access this other vocabulary.
+Adults often use this page in the group book to reference what a student is communicating informally through vocalization, gesture or facial expression, i.e. "I think you're saying that SOMETHING'S WRONG" or "maybe SOMETHING'S WRONG" - As some complaining vocabulary is located in the I DON'T LIKE THIS section of this PODD book, there is a link on page 05b to access this other vocabulary.
 Its location on the second page ensures that the communicator has checked the vocabulary available in this section prior to changing pages.

-- I WANT SOMEONE links directly to the 09 people page for the communicator to identify who they want. - Young children cannot always specifically identify what is causing them to feel upset.
+- I WANT SOMEONE links directly to the 09 people page for the communicator to identify who they want. - Individuals cannot always specifically identify what is causing them to feel upset.
 The I DON'T KNOW WHAT'S WRONG is useful to enable the communicator to express that they are just upset but cannot tell you why.
 It provides the option to not answer people's requests to know why they are upset and prevents continual guesses to discover the problem.
-This phrase can also be used by adults to emphasise that they really don't know what is wrong, encouraging the child to tell them (use their words) or assist the adult to problem solve what's wrong. - The vocabulary in these template pages reflects common complaints of young children.
-You will need to customise this section to include common complaints or difficulties in the group of children.
+This phrase can also be used by adults to emphasize that they really don't know what is wrong, encouraging the student to tell them (use their words) or assist the staff to problem solve what's wrong. - The vocabulary in these template pages reflects common complaints of young children.
+You will need to customize this section to include common complaints or difficulties in the group of the students.